JephyBoii/CW2024/README.md

 3. find and select the Main.java class
 4. run it

+notes:
+javaFX and FXML are required to run the program. in order to run the test files, add the tryJunit folder as a driectory for dependencies.

 ## implemented and working properly

 ### improved movement and shooting + health carry over